 Q: Can I change from the M.S. to the Ph.D. degree program?

 We do have a petition procedure for students who have done extremely well during their first two quarters in our program to request a transfer to the Ph.D. program.
-You must submit this petition at the start of Spring Quarter of your first year, and you must have support from two faculty members, including one who is willing to act as your Ph.D. research advisor and provide funding for you.
+You must have support from two faculty members, including one who is willing to act as your Ph.D. research advisor and provide funding for you.
 Space is limited.

 Q: What are the degree requirements in Materials Science and Engineering?